xangeee/Mental-Healthcare-chatbot/README.md

 <p align="center">
 <img src="https://user-images.githubusercontent.com/65236981/170895055-3b6017d2-5fdc-41c5-9a99-1e76bb013f33.png" width="550" height="400"/>
  </p>
 In today's society mental health is important because it can impact your thoughts, behaviors and emotions.
 Living a healthy, balanced life can promote productivity and effectiveness in every our daily activity.
 Mental health problems are common but help is available.
-The objective of this project is to creat a chatbot that can support people's mental health and wellbeing.
+The objective of this project is to create a chatbot that can support people's mental health and wellbeing.

 ## Brief description of the chatbot
 It is built using Natural Language Toolkit(NLTK),Term Frequency-Inverse Document Frequency (TF-IDF), TensorFlow  and Cosine similarity.